 What to include so FAIR can assess desktop review versus inspection

-A strong packet helps FAIR decide within one review whether remote analysis is sufficient or whether the file should move to in-person inspection.
+A strong packet helps FAIR decide whether remote analysis is enough or whether inspection is needed.

 Bundle photos and paperwork into named sections: identity, marks/labels, provenance, and condition.